Executive Master of Natural Resources (XMNR) in Global Sustainability

 $1,000 for qualified applications submitted by August 1

 Total program cost is $48,000 for all students, including a $2,000 non-refundable deposit to confirm a place in the cohort.

 - Tuition and fees

-- Books, supplies and course materials
+- Books, supplies, course materials

-- Friday night lodging, meals and parking during weekend class meetings
+- Lodging during weekend class meetings